Pluses and Minuses of Using Capital One Travel for a Rental Car

 Capital One Issues Remain

 But this doesn’t help you with the issues on Capital One Travel rental car search results.
 If Hertz (or any other company) cancels the reservation you made in the portal and then makes a new booking over the phone, you now booked directly with them.
-You’ll earn fewer points, can’t use your $300 credit on the portal, etc.
+You don’t get the bonus points on your card from booking through the portal, and you can’t use your $300 credit on the portal.

 We’re back to 2 options: